BaseSecrete/active_hashcash/README.md

 Complexity is the most important parameter.
 By default its value is 20 and requires most of the time 5 to 20 seconds to be solved on a decent laptop.
 The user won't wait that long, since he needs to fill the form while the problem is solving.
-Howevever, if your application includes people with slow and old devices, then consider lowering this value, to 16 or 18.
+However, if your application includes people with slow and old devices, then consider lowering this value, to 16 or 18.

 You can change the minimum complexity with `ActiveHashcash.bits = 20`.